SimoSultan/dlm/docs/sdp.md

 > ### Wireframes

-With my wireframes, I hadn't understood what I was and was not able to do, 1. in the time frame, and 2. with how rails worked.
-I will details in each section where the wireframes different from production.
+With my wireframes, I hadn't understood what I was and was not able to do, 1. in the time frame, and 2. how rails and some gems worked that would affect views.
+I will detail in each section where the wireframes differ from production.

 - [Balsamiq Wireframes](./wireframes/driving_lesson_marketplace.bmpr)